 There have been oil or gas shows in 10 of the 11 onshore and offshore wells drilled in Jamaica to date.
 The offshore area to the South of the island has been identified as having good frontier exploration potential encompassing three geological provinces, the Pedro Bank carbonate platform and the Walton and "Southern" sub basins which offer Tertiary aged clastic and carbonate reservoir targets in both structural and stratigraphic settings.
 Multiple leads have been identified on existing seismic data which lie in 25m to 2,000m water depths.

 Exploration & Appraisal

 Following the completion of a drop core and seep study in the Walton Morant blocks and 3,000km 2D seismic in 2016, Tullow acquired a further 667 km of 2D seismic data in 2017.
-Tullow entered into the next phase of the Walton Mourant license in October 2017 and will acquire a 2,100 sq km 3D survey was completed successfully in May 2018.
+Tullow entered into the next phase of the Walton Mourant license in October 2017 and a 2,200 sq km 3D survey was completed successfully in May 2018.
 The data from the survey is now being processed.